-OVER THE 50 YEARS through 1998, the annual U.S. savings rate averaged 10.3%, according to figures from the Commerce Department’s Bureau of Economic Analysis.
-But during the decade that followed, the savings rate collapsed to an average 4.7%.
+OVER THE 50 YEARS through 1998, the annual U.S. savings rate averaged an impressive 10.3%, according to figures from the Commerce Department’s Bureau of Economic Analysis.
+But in the decade that followed, the savings rate collapsed, plunging to an average 4.7%.
 Since then, our financial behavior has improved somewhat, with the annual savings rate notching an average 7.2% over the past 12 calendar years, including a 16.4% rate during 2020’s pandemic-induced spending slowdown.

 In seems that, as memories of the Great Depression of the 1930s have faded and life in the U.S. has grown more comfortable and stable, Americans have felt less urgency to save.
 Increasing income inequality may also lie behind America’s low savings rate, as well as our high household debt.
 As those lower down the income spectrum worry less about their financial future and more about keeping up with rising living standards, they have ended up spending more than is prudent.